jasongiotis/IMDb-Sentiment-Classifier/README.md

 # IMDb-Sentiment-Classifier
-Using  RNNs to determine wheter an IMDb review is positive or negative
+Using  NN and RNNs to determine wheter an IMDb review is positive or negative